Skip to main content

 3. Submit LLC Articles of Organization

-Now that your LLC has a name and a registered agent, it’s time to fill out and file your Articles of Organization.
+Now that your LLC has a name and an official domain, it’s time to fill out and file Articles of Organization.
 Registering your articles with the state is what makes your LLC legal, and what gives your personal assets liability protection.

 Note: All of the information on this form will become part of the public record.